uniworld-io/developer-docs/docs/help.md

 <summary>__8.
 Can you explain how blocks are produced in the UniChain network?__</summary>
 Blocks are produced intervally.
 Currently, It is set to 1 second, but depends on network conditions such as high latency or unstable state ..., It may increase (ex: 3 seconds).
 Witnesses are responsible for transaction validation and block creation.
-For every interval, the are two process: (1) produce block, (2) prepare for next producer (running the random witness in the next phase to produce block based on random algorithm that described in Whitepaper)
+For every interval, there are two process: (1) produce block, (2) prepare for next producer (running the random witness in the next phase to produce block based on random algorithm that described in Whitepaper)
 After transactions are validated, the current witness packages all transactions into block, signs to block use its private key and broadcast information to the network.
 </details>